-When Derby Teaching Hospitals NHS Foundation Trust’s PAS (Patient Administration System) or EPR (Electronic Patient Record) suffered regular outages, ReStart created a Viper360 ‘mirror’ that keeps the trust’s data flowing as normal.
+When Derby Teaching Hospitals NHS Foundation Trust’s PAS (Patient Administration System) or EPR (Electronic Patient Record) suffered regular outages, ReStart created a IMX-IR ‘mirror’ that keeps the trust’s data flowing as normal.

 The challenge: risk to patient safety from EPR outages

 The trust’s EPR manages patient admissions, transfers and discharges.
 The information in the EPR is passed onto other critical clinical systems via the trust integration engine (TIE).

 In the event of an outage, the EPR screens were unavailable for registering patients and the existing data stopped being past downstream, a risk to clinical decision making and patient safety.
 Staff reverted to paper-based records, creating additional risks by introducing manual processes and reliance on future data entry.

 Mark Norwood, Associate Director of IM&T at the trust said: “The impact of our PAS/core EPR not running for whatever reason can be quite severe, not only because of the loss of the system itself but of all the downstream systems it interfaces with.
 This affects us at an operational and efficiency level and also from a patient safety perspective.
 There is clinical risk involved in not being able to access and update patient records and appointments at the point of care which can impact on clinicians being able to do their jobs effectively.
 The priority for us was to future-proof ourselves against any outages and ensure we had control over a backup plan should the worst happen.”